MrCeleryman/ultimalib-python/README.md

 ```

 ## Architecture
 This module is fairly straightforward, it forwards any LTI request to a secure endpoint which contains a record of the `oauth_consumer_key` and the `secret_key`.
-This remote endpoint then validates the request, and returns a simple response indicating its validity.
+This remote endpoint then validates the request, and returns a response indicating its validity.

 `LTIValidator`
 A class which handles the plumbing of the LTI validation.
 It is given a ULTIMA service URI and an `app_key`.
 The user then only needs to call the `validate_request` method with a forwarded LTI payload to determine the validity of it.

 `LTIValidatorException`
-An exception thrown when the server returns a not-good error code about the LTI response.
+An exception thrown when the server returns an error code about the LTI response.
 The exception exposes the following data:

     * message<string> - The error message the ULTIMA server responded with
     * status_code<int> - The HTTP status code the ULTIMA server responded with